swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 The shell is just a program and there are many different shell programs that have been developed.
 The most common shell (and the one we will use) is called the Bourne-Again SHell (bash).
-Even if bash is not the default shell, it is usually installed on most systems and can be started by typing `bash` in the terminal.
+Even if bash is not the default shell, it is usually installed on most systems unix-based systems (Mac or Linux operating systems), but Windows users can use something like Git Bash.
 Most commands, especially a lot of the basic ones, work across the various shells but some things may be different.
-I recommend sticking with bash and learning it well.
+We recommend sticking with bash and learning it well.
 ([Here is a link for more information](http://en.wikipedia.org/wiki/Bash_(Unix_shell))

-To open a terminal, just single click on the "Terminal" icon on the Desktop.
+To open a terminal on a Mac or Linux computer, just single click on the "Terminal" icon on the Desktop (or in Applications).
+For Windows, open the Git Bash program you installed for the bootcamp.

 ## The Example: Manipulating Experimental Data Files